mikkelrask/nextjs-mongodb-stack/README.md

 ## Rebuild
 After making changes to the repo/database rebuild and restart the stack.

+You can do this with re-running the includeded `deployer` or with:
 ```bash
 docker compose down --volumes
 docker compose up --build --force-recreate -d